 Figure 13.4.1.2.2-1: NF Service Consumer obtaining access token before NF Service access (roaming)

 1. The NF Service Consumer shall invoke Nnrf_AccessToken_Get Request (NF Instance Id of the NF Service Consumer, the requested "scope" including the expected NF Service Name (s) and optionally "additional scope" information (i.e. requested resources and requested actions (service operations) on the resources), NF Type of the expected NF Service Producer instance, NF type of the NF Service Consumer, home and serving PLMN IDs, optionally list of NSSAIs or list of NSI IDs for the expected NF Service Producer instances, optionally NF Set ID of the expected NF Service Producer) from NRF in the same PLMN.

+For SNPNs with credentials holder using AUSF and UDM for primary authentication, V-SNPN ID, PLMN ID/H-SNPN ID shall also be included in the request.

 2. The NRF in serving PLMN shall identify the NRF in home PLMN (hNRF) based on the home PLMN ID, and request an access token from hNRF as described in clause 4.17.5 of TS 23.502 [8].
 The vNRF shall forward the parameters it obtained from the NF Service Consumer, including NF Service Consumer type, to the hNRF.